Member Rights and Responsibilities

 Amerigroup Iowa, Inc. members enrolled in the Medicaid or Medicare Advantage plans have rights and responsibilities, and our Member Services representatives serve as their advocates.

-IA Health Link and Hawki
+Iowa Health Link and Hawki

 Members should be clearly informed about their rights and responsibilities so they can make the best health care decisions.
 Members also have the right to ask questions about the way we conduct business, as well as the responsibility to learn about their health care plan coverage.